junxit/us-congress-bills-117/bill.md

   - **(4)** subject to approval of the leadership of a governmentwide executive council, submit any reports, provide any information, or respond to any requests required by Congress.
 - **(c)** *Functional Independence* The Office of Executive Councils shall by headed by an Associate Administrator who shall—
   - **(1)** be appointed by the President;
-  - **(2)** report to the Director;
-  - **(3)** carry out additional duties and functions the Director, in consultation with the Administrator, requests; and
+  - **(2)** carry out additional duties and functions the Director and Administrator jointly request; and
-  - **(4)** represent the collective viewpoints and priorities of the governmentwide executive councils and their membership.
+  - **(3)** represent the collective viewpoints and priorities of the governmentwide executive councils and their membership.
-- **(d)** *Prohibition* The Office of Executive Councils may not provide any administrative or project management services to an entity unless the entity is designated by the Director and affirmed by Congress pursuant to section 6.
+- **(d)** *Prohibition* The Office of Executive Councils may not provide any administrative or project management services to an entity unless the entity is approved by Congress.

 ## § 5.
 Harmonizing governmentwide executive council leadership roles